fabiogoro/registration/README.md

-# registration
+# Registration wizard

-# this is a note made by zoe in local at 0857cdt
+This project is a registration wizard with validations, localstorage and other controls.
+Created during Brightcode training.